Podcast: Cape Talk Interview with Mandy Johnson | Starts 1 minute into recording | Improve your life segment.

 The Three Faces of Co-dependency:

 Consequences of unresolved Co-dependency:

-With the constant amount of energy required to consistently fill the insatiable void inside us from the outside, we often head for burnout.
-The following stress related medical conditions often accompany codependency:
+With the constant amount of energy required to consistently fill the insatiable void on the inside by largely focusing on the outside, we often head for burnout.
+The following stress related medical conditions often accompany co-dependency:

 - Depression, anxiety and related disorders

 - Stress-related illness such as cancer, irritable bowel, hypertension and chronic fatigue

 - The young girl who believes she needs a knight in shining armor to save her from a life of single hood is codependent.